sveltejs/sapper/site/content/docs/04-preloading.md

 Page components can define a `preload` function that runs before the component is created.
 The values it returns are passed as props to the page.

-Preload functions are typically used to load data that the page depends on, hence its name.
+`preload` functions are called when a page is loaded and are typically used to load data that the page depends on - hence its name.
 This avoids the user seeing the page update as it loads, as is typically the case with client-side loading.

-Preload is the Sapper equivalent to `getInitialProps` in Next.js or `asyncData` in Nuxt.js.
+`preload` is the Sapper equivalent to `getInitialProps` in Next.js or `asyncData` in Nuxt.js.

 Note that `preload` will run both on the server side and on the client side.
 It may therefore not reference any APIs only present in the browser.